TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Sometimes you can buy them, also for some purchased plans, but certainly not for your own designs!

-To make them our own, one must first produce a positive mould or plug (plywood formers and balsa filling, scraping, sanding, and for a vacuum method finishing it with 25 grams mat and G4 polyurethane).
+To make them our own, one must first produce a positive mould or plug (3mm plywood bottom former + some ply cross-sections and between them balsa filling, than planing,

 For the vacuum method one can contact hobby stores, some of them have the equipment to do this.